MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/ForEach-Object.md

 specified timeout time, all running scripts are stopped.
 And any remaining input objects to be processed are ignored.
 Default value of `0` disables the timeout, and `ForEach-Object -Parallel` can run indefinitely.
 Typing <kbd>Ctrl</kbd>+<kbd>C</kbd> at the command line stops a running `ForEach-Object -Parallel` command.
-This parameter cannot be used along with the `-AsJob` parameter.
+This parameter cannot be used along with the **AsJob** parameter.

 This parameter was introduced in PowerShell 7.0.